Tom Swift: Television

 Scripts were written for a proposed television series involving both Tom Swift Jr. and his father, the hero of the original book series.
 A television pilot show for a series to be called The Adventures of Tom Swift was filmed in 1958, featuring Gary Vinson.
 However, legal problems prevented the pilot's distribution, and it was never broadcast; no copies of the pilot are known to exist, though the pilot script is available.
 In 1977, Glen A. Larson wrote an unproduced television pilot show entitled "TS, I Love You: The Further Adventures of Tom Swift".
 This series was to be combined with a Nancy Drew series, a Hardy Boys series, and a Dana Girls series.
 Nancy Drew and the Hardy Boys were eventually combined into a one-hour program The Hardy Boys/Nancy Drew Mysteries with alternating episodes.

 A Tom Swift media project finally came to fruition in 1983 when Willie Aames appeared as Tom Swift along with Lori Loughlin as Linda Craig in a television special, The Tom Swift and Linda Craig Mystery Hour, which was broadcast on July 3.
 It was a ratings failure.
 In 2007, digital studio Worldwide Biggies acquired movie rights to Tom Swift and announced plans to release a feature film and video game, followed by a television series.
 As of 2015, these plans had not come to fruition.

 Tom Swift appeared in the episode "The Celestial Visitor" from the second season of The CW's Nancy Drew with Tian Richards portraying the character as a black, gay, billionaire inventor.
 The episode is a backdoor pilot for a spin-off project titled Tom Swift, in development at The CW.
 In August 2021, Tom Swift was ordered straight-to-series and premiered on May 31, 2022 on The CW.
 In February 2022, Ashleigh Murray joined the cast as Zenzi Fullington.
 Due to poor ratings, the series was cancelled on June 30 that year.

 Depiction of race

 Tom Swift and His Electric Rifle (published 1911) depicts Africans as brutish, uncivilized animals, and the white protagonist as their paternal savior.

-In the book, as in America today, the black people are rendered as either passive, simple and childlike, or animalistic and capable of unimaginable violence.
+In the book, the black people are rendered as either passive, simple and childlike, or animalistic and capable of unimaginable violence.
 They are described in the book at various points as "hideous in their savagery, wearing only the loin cloth, and with their kinky hair stuck full of sticks", and as "wild, savage and ferocious ... like little red apes".